Ryan Cruthers

-Ryan Cruthers (born July 4, 1984, in Farmingdale, New York) is a former professional ice hockey player.
-In 2019, he became the assistant coach of the NCAA Robert Morris of Atlantic Hockey.
+Ryan Cruthers (born July 4, 1984) is a former professional ice hockey player and current head coach of the Sioux Falls Stampede of the United States Hockey League (USHL).

 During Cruthers' pre-collegiate career he won an Eastern Junior Hockey League championship with the New York Apple Core and a New York State Championship with St. Mary's High School.
 Cruthers then attended West Point, the United States Military Academy, before transferring to Robert Morris University (RMU), where he sat out his first year due to NCAA transfer restrictions before Cruthers became a top collegiate player in his senior year.
 Cruthers graduated from RMU with degree in Sports Management.
+In 2019, he became the assistant coach of the NCAA Robert Morris of Atlantic Hockey.

 Playing career

 Youth and junior hockey

 Cruthers scored 43 goals and 60 assists for 103 points during his term with the New York Apple Core of the Eastern Junior Hockey League (EJHL) and won an EJHL championship in 2003.
 Cruthers also had 101 penalty minutes.
 In July 2008, Cruthers was inducted into the New York Apple Core Hall of Fame.
 This was the first class inducted and included 25 previous Apple Core players, coaches, owner.

 During his stay at St. Mary's High School, he won a New York State High School Championship.